franckverrot/no_querying_views/README.md

     %h2
       %span Items
       %ul
-        = render :partial => 'item', :collection => cart.items (1)
+        = render :partial => 'item', :collection => cart.items        # Many queries.

 #####app/views/cart/show.html.haml
     %li
       %span
         = item.title
-      %div{:class => 'item_description}
+      %div{:class => 'item_description'}
         = item.description
-        = item.category (2)
+        = item.category       # Even more queries.

 The problem
 -----------

-If you use a tool that generates execution traces (like New Relic RPM), you will see that - for 1 cart, 40 items, 20 categories - you will execute 1 * 40 * 40 = 161 queries against the database!
+If you use a tool that generates execution traces (like NewRelic RPM), you will see that - for 1 cart, 40 items, 20 categories - you will execute 1 + 40 * 40 = 161 queries against the database!

-This is called the N + 1 problem [http://guides.rubyonrails.org/active_record_querying.html#eager-loading-associations] and it can be solved by the eager-loading strategy.
+This is called the [N + 1 problem](http://guides.rubyonrails.org/active_record_querying.html#eager-loading-associations) and it can be solved by an eager-loading strategy.

-######## OH: "Yeah but my DB is so small and so fast that I don't even see that"
+######## OH: "Yeah, but my database is so small and so fast that I don't even see that!"

-This is true if you are alone on the website.
-But Rails will also have troubles generating the page (HAML, ERB, whatever) and New Relic won't even tell you that the querie are slowing down the application: the queries are fast as hell.
+This is true if you are the only user of the website.
+But Rails will also have troubles generating the page (HAML, ERB, whatever) and NewRelic won't tell you that the queries are slowing down the application: the queries are fast as hell.

-What is slowing down the application is the combination of the rendering and the querying:
+The combination of the rendering and the querying is slowing down the application, because:

-  1. Rendering partials is slower than inline code
+  1. Rendering a partial is slower than inline code
   2. Executing a query costs time (retrieving the DB connection within the pool, executing and fetching the results, ...): the resources are not being used for free on your machine.